cheshire137/competiwatch-desktop/README.md

 - on Windows: `%USERPROFILE%\AppData\Roaming\Competiwatch\log.log`
 - on Linux: `~/.config/Competiwatch/log.log`

 React logs will show in your terminal.
+You can run `tail -f ~/Library/Logs/Competiwatch/log.log` in macOS in a separate terminal from `npm run dev` to monitor Electron logs while the app is running.

 ## How to Build Executables